Wednesday, July 31, 2013

 A respected critic calls Aurelia Plath “a manipulatively controlling mother” without stating any facts to back that up.
 [1] That Sylvia Plath had good reasons to hate her mother is something fans seem to “know” and accept without question.
 Here are their primary proofs that Sylvia hated her mother: one searing journal entry dated 12 December 1958; the assertion that priggish Mrs. Greenwood in the novel The Bell Jar is exactly what Aurelia was like; and the poem “Medusa” (originally titled “Mum”) that portrays Mum as a monster.

 It turns out, however, that Sylvia in 1953, after her suicide attempt, spent her first month in the mental hospital telling her psychiatrist she loved her mother, and had to be talked into hating her.
 This is what the psychiatrist said in papers in a new Sylvia Plath archive opened to the public in January 2020.
-See what they say here.
+See what those papers say here.

 Almost all of what biographers and critics write about Aurelia Plath is negative, as if facts were few and scanty.
 They aren't.
 They have simply been ignored.
 Please see this short video introducing some facts about Aurelia Plath's life: her college years, her job, how if Aurelia wasn't an easy mother to have, Sylvia was not an easy daughter to have.
-We underestimate Sylvia if we think she was easy to manipulate and control!

 [1] David Trinidad, “Hidden in Plain Sight,” Plath Profiles, Vol. 3 (2010) Supplement: Autumn 2010, p.
-126. See also "How Did Aurelia Plath Manipulate and Control Sylvia Plath?"
-11 July 2023.
+126.

 Saturday, July 6, 2013